 About a year ago, Yesenia Velez and Cynthia Cardona were presented with an opportunity to serve with their church on a mission trip abroad.
 Although Yesenia has previous missions experience, this would be Cynthia’s fist mission trip.
 They were both excited for this opportunity and accepted the challenge to serve in Ecuador.

-Yesenia who actually lived in Ecuador during her younger years knew the scope of need for this trip.
+Yesenia, who actually lived in Ecuador during her younger years, knew the scope of need for this trip.
 As we celebrated the recent launch of Evergreen Embrace, our thinking wheels started turning.
 Yesenia quickly contacted Evergreen Staff with a plan to reach out to our communities and vendors in order to collect donations.
-We saw this saw this as a great initiative and gave the “go ahead”.
+We saw this as a great initiative and gave the “go ahead.”

 We received boxes and bags of gently used clothing from Bellalago and Waterview residents.
 Yellowstone Landscaping provided string tie bags, Envera Systems provided small towels, Nelton Dsouza and the Lions Club provided eyeglasses.
 Vital Security provided school supplies, and we received donations from Lake Juliana Estates residents and also, Evergreen Staff.

 Seeing our communities and vendors came together to support, this trip filled our hearts with joy, hope and so much gratitude.
 Over 12 duffle bags full with all the donations were backed to ensure their safe arrival to Ecuador.
 On June 15th, Yesenia and Cynthia along with 10 other members of their church embarked on this adventure.